jorge07/billing-api/doc/monitoring.md

 ---

-Because of this you can focus just on the things you care.
+Because of this you can focus just on golden signals.

+- Saturation
     - CPU Usage and Idle CPU.
     - Memory Usage, Limit and Idle.
+(Idle is important when running containers at scale as you want to waste the less as possible)
     - Network, RX TX
+- Latency
+    - AVG response time is just an indicator don't take it so serious.
+    - Focus in Apdex and Percentiles
+- Errors
     - Healthy vs unhealthy Pods
     - Pod restarts
-- Performance
-    - Avoid AVG response time.
-    - Focus in Apdex and Percentiles
 - Traffic
     - Server Error rate
     - Client Error rate